mvinnakota99/ch03-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

+## Mkdir [directory_name]

+This terminal command allows the user to create a new directory or folder with the simple command immediately followed by the name they wish to assign.
+Below is an example in how to use this in the bash shell:

+`mkdir class1exercises`

+- Mkdir stands for **M**a**k**e **Dir**ectory
+- Main use is to make a new directory inside the current folder
+  - if the folder does not exist it makes all parents ones that precede it

 See `complete` branch for answers.